-Geoff received bachelor’s degrees in economics and biology from the Massachusetts Institute of Technology, and an MBA from the Kellogg School of Management at Northwestern University.
-He lives in Manhattan with his wife Deborah, son Benjamin, and daughter Samantha.
+Geoff received Bachelor of Science degrees in Economics and Biology from the Massachusetts Institute of Technology, and an MBA from the Kellogg School of Management at Northwestern University.
+He lives in Manhattan with his wife Debbie, son Ben, and daughter Sammie.

 Andrew Stephen, Associate Dean of Research and L’Oréal Professor of Marketing, Saïd Business School, University of Oxford

 Andrew Stephen is the Associate Dean of Research and L’Oréal Professor of Marketing at the Saïd Business School at the University of Oxford.
 Andrew is one of the world’s leading academic marketing experts, with an emphasis on issues that lie at the intersection of marketing and technology.
 He was recently ranked as one of the Top 25 marketing professors in the world by the American Marketing Association.
 At Oxford he is also the head of the marketing faculty, director of the Oxford Strategic Marketing Programme in the School’s executive education portfolio, and the founding director of the Oxford Future of Marketing Initiative.

 Andrew grew up in Brisbane, Australia, and completed undergraduate degrees in engineering and business at the University of Queensland.
 At Columbia University in New York, he earned an M.Phil. and Ph.D. with distinction.
 Prior to joining Oxford Saïd in 2015, he taught at business schools including INSEAD, the University of Pittsburgh, and Columbia Business School.